MadhurGrover/movie-review/README.md

 # movie-review

-Test Class: ApplicationTest contains the test scenarios.
+Test Class: ApplicationTest contains the junit tests for the scenarios.

 Java: 1.8
 Maven